 “The faster you replace a car, the more CO2 it emits.
-It’s no different with electric cars, because when the demand for new cars increases, it shoots up manufacturing emissions,” says Shigemi Kagawa, a professor in Kyushu University’s Faculty of Economics, in a university release.
+It’s no different with luxury electric cars, because when the demand for new cars increases, it shoots up manufacturing emissions,” says Shigemi Kagawa, a professor in Kyushu University’s Faculty of Economics, in a university release.

 A car’s life is way too short

 In Japan, car production and replacement is a staggeringly rapid process.
 Researchers find the average life of a car, from the production plant to the scrapyard, is just 13 years.
 Moreover, brand new cars only stay with their first owner for seven years.

 This rapid turnover means factories are constantly pumping out more harmful emissions as more and more cars (even electric ones) roll off the assembly line.
 The team adds that, in Japan, the nation’s mass-consumption economy and costly vehicle inspection system also contribute to this environmental dilemma.

 “The carbon footprint of a car goes far beyond just the fuel it uses.
 To produce alternative fuel cars intended to reduce emissions from driving, you need iron, nuts, and bolts for construction, factories for assembly, and mega-containerships for transport.
 All these points in the supply chain produce CO2.”